-The nearest noise sensitive use is the Laverne Elementary School Preparatory Academy that is located approximately 2,300 feet to the east of the site.
+The nearest sensitive receptors to the project site are single-family residences located approximately 1,822 feet to the west of the project site.
+The project site is located within the industrial district of the City, therefore ambient noise levels are expected to be greater in this area due to higher amounts of truck traffic and industrial activity which generate louder noises compared to residential or commercial zones.
+A wood framing factory and the Burlington Northern-Santa Fe (BNSF) Cushenberry Branch Line exist between the project site and the nearest sensitive receptors.
+Additionally, the project site is already developed and has operated as a trucking facility.
+The proposed project would not increase the amount of truck traffic traveling to and from the project site as no expansion of existing facilities is included within the scope of work.
 The construction of the proposed project will result in the generation of vibration and noise, though the vibrations and noise generated during the project's construction will not adversely impact the nearby sensitive receptors.
 The background vibration velocity level in residential areas is usually around 50 vibration velocity level (VdB).
 The vibration velocity level threshold of perception for humans is approximately 65 VdB.
 A vibration velocity of 75 VdB is the approximately dividing line between barely perceptible and distinctly perceptible levels for many people.
 Sources within buildings such as operation of mechanical equipment, movement of people, or the slamming of doors causes most perceptible indoor vibration.
 Construction activities may result in varying degrees of ground vibration, depending on the types of equipment, the characteristics of the soil, and the age and construction of nearby buildings.